The Liberal Democrats have won the Richmond Park by-election.

-In doing so he was honouring an election promise to stand down in the event that the government chose to expand Heathrow airport.
+In doing so he was honouring an election promise to stand down in the event that the government chose to expand Heathrow airport, which it has done.

 An electoral mountain to climb

-The result is unsurprising considering that 70% of voters in Richmond Park voted Remain – a percentage that is highly unrepresentative of the UK vote.
-But if the Lib Dems are to become a significant electoral force again, they must also succeed in areas of the country that are more representative.
+The result is unsurprising considering that 70% of voters in Richmond Park voted Remain.
+But if the Lib Dems are to become a significant electoral force again, they must also succeed in areas of the country that are more representative of the UK.
 Being a party for prosperous areas which voted against the country in the referendum will only take them so far.

 According to YouGov polling, 68% of the public wants Brexit to go ahead.
 To put that another way, a third of Remain voters now support the result regardless of any misgivings.

 The referendum took place on the clear understanding that the government would implement the result.
 By adopting an anti-Brexit stance after the Brexit vote, the Lib Dems risk offending the British sense of fair play and respect for democracy.